-Drink a full 8-ounce glass of water or orange juice with each iron pill to provide your intestines with the fluids necessary to produce softer stools.
-An added benefit to drinking orange juice is that it contains vitamin C, which increases the body's absorption of iron.
+To help remedy constipation from iron tablets, drink a full 8-ounce glass of water or orange juice with each iron pill to provide your intestines with the fluids necessary to produce softer stools.
+An added benefit to drinking orange juice is that it contains vitamin C that helps with the absorption of iron.

 Exercise each day to stimulate healthy bowel movements.
 Try physical activities such as walking, 20 minutes of light aerobics or a bike ride.

 Take a stool softener when needed to relieve constipation.
-Stool softeners increase the water content in stool, making them softer and easier to pass during bowel movements.
-Stool softeners can be taken daily or every other day during periods of persistent constipation.
-Walgreens' Easy-Lax and Colace Stool Softener are two over-the-counter brands recommended by the University of Washington Medical Center.
+Stool softeners increase the water content in stool, making them softer and easier to pass during bowel movements says University of Washington Medical Center.